Understanding Parametric Knowledge Injection in Retrieval-Augmented Generation: Related Work

 \subsection{Parametric RAG}

-Parametric RAG (PRAG) \cite{su2025parametric} is a novel RAG paradigm that avoids inserting documents into the context of LLM input.
-Instead, it encodes each document offline into a parametric representation (e.g., LoRA) and injects this representation into the LLM during inference, thereby incorporating external knowledge through parameter updates rather than context augmentation.
-To obtain document-specific parameters, PRAG performs data augmentation for each document, then trains a dedicated LoRA module on this augmented data.
-However, this process requires pre-computing and storing a LoRA for every document in the corpus, leading to significant computational and storage overhead.
-To mitigate this, DyPRAG \cite{tan2025dynamic} introduces a parameter translator that maps documents directly to LoRAs at inference time, achieving comparable performance with substantially reduced cost.
-Yet, existing studies on parametric RAG remain largely focused on improving RAG performance, overlooking a fundamental question: whether the injected parameters actually encode and convey factual knowledge to the LLM.
-For instance, the injected LoRA may act merely as a task-specific adapter, improving answer formatting rather than conveying actual knowledge.
-In contrast, our work investigates the underlying mechanisms of parametric knowledge injection, examining whether LoRA modules indeed encode knowledge, to what extent such knowledge is preserved, and whether it can be effectively utilized by LLMs.
+Parametric RAG \cite{su2025parametric, tan2025dynamic, chen2025privacy, su2025routing} is a novel RAG paradigm that avoids inserting documents into the context.
+Instead, it encodes each document into a parametric representation (e.g., LoRA~\cite{hu2022lora}) and injects this representation into the LLM during inference, thereby incorporating external knowledge through parameter updates rather than context augmentation.
+To obtain document-specific parameters, P-RAG~\cite{su2025parametric} performs data augmentation for each document, then trains a dedicated LoRA module on this augmented data.
+However, this process requires pre-computing and storing a LoRA for every document in the corpus, leading to significant training and storage overhead.
+To mitigate this, DyP-RAG \cite{tan2025dynamic} introduces a parameter translator that maps documents directly to LoRAs at inference time, achieving comparable performance with substantially reduced cost.
+PolyP-RAG~\cite{su2025routing} proposes to encode an entire document collection into a small set of shared latent LoRA experts, which are dynamically routed based on the query.
+Yet, existing parametric RAG studies primarily focus on performance gains, often overlooking a fundamental question: do the injected parameters truly encode factual knowledge, or might they merely act as task-specific adapters that improve surface-level formatting?
+In contrast, we investigate the underlying mechanisms of parametric injection, examining whether LoRA modules genuinely capture document semantics and enable meaningful knowledge utilization by LLMs.